eguvenc/framework_old/ob/email/releases/0.0.1/README.md

 ------

-Also using lib(); function you can grab the instance of Obullo libraries.
+Also using new Email(FALSE); function you can grab the instance of Obullo libraries.

 ```php
 $email = new Email(FALSE);